-In comp oliance with the Texas Administrative Code, §4.84, Institutional Agreements , High School of the ISD (herein called the High School) and St. Philip's College, one of the Alamo Colleges (herein called College) in partnership have agreed to the following concerning: College Course: and college courseand Dual Credit for High School Class Course Information I. The course requirements listed in the attached St. Philip's Course Syllabus identifies the learning outcomes of the college course listed above.
-The high school syllabus addresses the TEKS requirements for the high school class identified above.
-Both sets of outcomes will be covered in the course taught at the high school.
-II.
-The textbook(s) has been approved by the College as comparable to the college-level text and is identified in the attached St. Philip's Course Syllabus.
-III.
-The course is one of the following: a A transfer course which is part of the core curriculum requirements of the Alamo Colleges, or b A career/technical course which is a requirement in a St. Philip's Colleges' certificate and/or AAS degree.
+In complia oliance with the Texas Administrative Code, §4.84, Institutional Agreements, High Scho ol of the IS ${\sf ISD} \ (herein\ called\ the\ High\ School})\ and\ {\sf St.\ Philip's\ College},\ one\ of\ the\ Alamo\ Colleges\ (herein\ Alamo\ Colleges\ (herein$ called College) ir in partnership have agreed to the following concerning: Co College Course: and Di Dual Credit for High School Class Course Inf Information I. The course requirements listed in the attached St. Philip's Course Syllabus identifies the I outcomes of the college course listed above.
+The high school syllabus addresses the TEK requirements for the high school class identified above.
+Both sets of outcomes will be course taught at the high school.
+5 ll.
+The textbook(s) has been approved by the College as comparable to the college-level textidentified in the attached St. Philip's Course Syllabus. t and is III.
+The course is one of the following: a A transfer course which is part of the core curriculum requirements of the Alamc b A career/technical course which is a requirement in a St. Philip's Colleges' certific AAS degree.
 IV.
-The length of the section/class will be a One semester bTwo semesters c.
+The length of the section/class will be a One semester b Two semesters c.
 Other: V. The course is aligned with and must be offered with another course which is: VI.
-The performance measures (how the course will be graded) for the course meets the requirements of the college and is included in the attached St. Philip's Course Syllabus.
-VII.
-The section/class will be held (indicate all that apply) a At the high school b At the college campus with high school arranging transportation to the college c Via Distance Learning with instructor that has AC distance learning certification Faculty Qualifications and Requirements VIII is totally a symmetric and the qualified for this course as stated below a For general education courses, doctorate or master's degree in teaching discipline or master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline) b For career/technical courses, bachelor's degree in the teaching discipline or associate's degree and demonstrated competencies in the teaching discipline
+The performance measures (how the course will be graded) for the course meets the required the college and is included in the attached St. Philip's Course Syllabus. uirements of VII.
+The section/class will be held (indicate all that apply) a At the high school b At the college campus with high school arranging transportation to the college c Via Distance Learning with instructor that has AC distance learning certification Faculty Q Qualifications and Requirements VIII.
+The section/class will be offered at the high school and will be taught by a high school tear qualified for this course as stated below a For general education courses, doctorate or master's degree in teaching discipling degree with a concentration in the teaching discipline (a minimum of 18 graduate set) e or master's in the teaching discipline) b For career/technical courses, bachelor's degree in the teaching discipline or asso ciate's